 Secondly, biceps don’t need overly high weights to build up.
 This will rather harm you.

-The wisdom lies in selecting the appropriate tonne of weight, which can be spontaneously supported by your arm blaster.
+The wisdom lies in selecting the appropriate tonne of weight, which your arm blaster can spontaneously support.

 Here is a video teaching you how to use an arm blaster correctly.